notoriousbdg/vrops-dashboard-reclaimable_resources_details/README.md

-# Reclaimable Resources Details Dashboard for vRealize Operations 8.0 and 8.1
+# Reclaimable Resources Details Dashboard for vRealize Operations 8.0, 8.1, and Cloud
 ---------

 Use this [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html) dashboard to identify reclaimable resources in your enviroment.